BlogCustomer Feedback

 But why does closing the feedback loop matter?

-According to research from 2022, customer-centric companies are 60% more profitable than companies that are not.
+Deloitte research found that customer-centric companies were 60% more profitable compared to companies that were not.

 Customers are ready to increase spending by 16% to get a better experience.
 32% stop doing business with a brand they’ve been loyal to in the past over a single bad experience, which usually results in negative feedback.